---

 View Example

-In this example, we fit an area level EBLUP with `JoSAE`, while only using slp as a predictor.
+In this example, we fit an area-level EBLUP with `JoSAE`, while only using slp as a predictor.
 We use only one predictor in the area level model because at the area level, we only have three rows in our dataset.
 Since we also have a random effect term, the model we fit can have a maximum of one predictor without being exactly singular.
+We also set `multest = TRUE` which will cause the function to produce estimates using all of the available small area estimators and output these in a separate table.

 ```{r}